Ermine516/Schematic-Unification/README.md

 # Schematic-Unification
 The code in this repository implements a unification procedure for Simple Linear Loops (See https://arxiv.org/abs/2306.09152).
 The procedure implemented is not the same procedure discussed in the paper, but rather a variant of the Martelli-Montanari unification algorithm.
 The implemented algorithm can take Simple Loops or even loops with nested arithmetic progressive terms as input, but is only proven to work on Simple Linear Loops.
-The code requires the following libraries:
+The code requires the following libraries (for the full list see Requirements.txt):

 	pyparsing 3.0.9